osu-cass/whats-fresh-api/docs/source/usage/usage.rst

 These are the records for businesses that sell products.
 Vendors are also specific to a location, so if Bob's Fish has two different locations where they sell their Products, each location will be a separate Vendor.
 These can be distinguished by name, for instance Bob's Fish Newport and Bob's Fish Waldport.

 The address for a Vendor should be the actual location where they sell their Products, not an office or P.O. box.

-**Pre-requisites**

-Vendors sell Products, so in order to create a new Vendor, some Products must exist (ideally, the specific Products that Vendor sells).
-Before creating a new Vendor, it is a good idea to make sure their Products exist if not you can do so by creating one directly from the vendor's from itself.
-The Vendor form *requires* at least one Product to be added to the Vendor.
-A Vendor's Product list can be changed later.

 **Required Data**